Anna Jones (food writer)

 Anna Jones is a food writer, stylist, and author, based in London.
 In 2004, Jones joined Jamie Oliver's Fifteen apprentice programme, working for him for seven years.
 She then went on to become a published author, and a regular columnist for The Guardian.
 She is known for focusing on vegetables and vegetarian cookery.
 She has appeared on television for Saturday Kitchen and Living on the Veg.

+In March 2025, Meghan Markle was accused of stealing Jones' recipe "Single-skillet spaghetti" on her TV programme "With Love, Meghan" Meghan's show did not acknowledge Jones’ dish and Markle declined to comment.